BlackDevilOC/automatic-script/README.md

-trying to add automatic script to change the status
+trying to add automatic script to change the status  try